apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

 * the regularizers `moviesProx` and `usersProx`
 * the rank `rank`

-There are currently several losses implemented, including:
+There are currently several features implemented, including:

 * quadratic loss
 * L1 loss `lossL1Grad`
 * L2 loss `lossL2Grad`
 * funnyLoss `funnyLossGrad`, for demonstration of per-entry loss function
+* quadratic regularization `proxL2`
+* L1 regularization `proxL1`
+* nonnegative constraint `proxNonneg`

 Users may also implement their own losses and regularizers; see `SparkGLRM.scala` for more details.